construction software reviews on a computer screen

 You may also choose to devote a page on your site to sharing educational articles about the construction industry or your specialty trade.
 For example, you could create how-to articles or videos on simple DIY construction tasks like re-caulking a door.
 Or, if you’re a specialist in something like electrical work, you could create an article or video on rewiring a lamp or some other electrical appliance.

 As you start sharing different types of content, you may want to create social media accounts to help promote it.
 Regardless of age, most people have social media accounts they check semi-regularly if not daily.
-Updating your company’s social media accounts, even once or twice a week, with industry news, pictures, company culture and project updates can help drive traffic to your site.
+Updating your company’s social media accounts, most days of the week, with industry news, pictures, company culture and project updates can help drive traffic to your site.
 These updates can also help customers feel like they know you and can make you more trustworthy.

 There are a wide variety of online directories that work similarly to the yellow pages (including the online version of the yellow pages):